mstksg/inCode/copy/entries/machines-2.md

 Sykes!!
 We're not going to make a Monad instance :)  Even though it is possible, a Monad instance for `Auto` is remarkably useless.
 We won't be using a monadic interface when working with Auto, so forget about it!
+What are Monads, anyway?

 Take *that*, [tomtomtom7][]! :D